JetBrains/teamcity-documentation/topics/search.md

 #### Using Double-Colon

 You can use the double-colon sign (`::`) to search for a project and/or build configuration by name:
-* `pro::best` — search for builds of configurations with the names starting with "best", and in the projects with the names starting with "pro".
+* `pro::best` — search for builds of configurations with the names starting with `best`, and in the projects with the names starting with `pro`.
-* `mega::` — search for builds in all projects with names starting with "mega".
+* `mega::` — search for builds in all projects with names starting with `mega`.
 * `::super` — search for builds of build configurations with names starting with "super".

 ### "Magic" Keywords